dishishshawn/diet-tracker/README.md

 # Diet and Workout Tracker

-A local diet and workout tracking application built with Python, PyQt5, and SQLAlchemy.
+A local diet and workout tracking application built with Python, tkinter, matplotlib, and SQLAlchemy

 ## Features
 - Log meals with calorie information.